webthinkgr/guzzle-jwt-middleware/README.md

 ## Contributing

-This repo is still WIP but feel free to comment on anything you might believe it's going wrong or even better contribute.
+Feel free to comment on anything you might believe it's going in the wrong direction or even better contribute with a PR.

 ## Todo